moskytw/mosql/README.rst

 It is very easy to build a query by Python's data structures and `mosql.build <http://mosql.mosky.tw/builders.html#module-mosql.build>`_.

-There is more explaination of the builders --- `mosql.build <http://mosql.mosky.tw/builders.html#module-mosql.build>`_.
+There is more explanation of the builders --- `mosql.build <http://mosql.mosky.tw/builders.html#module-mosql.build>`_.

 It also provides `mosql.result.Model <http://mosql.mosky.tw/result.html#mosql.result.Model>`_ for result set, and you can use the same way to make queries to database.